practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 For comparision, Scala's, Kotlin's and Clojure's uberjar files run on the same JVM version with these execution times (from [Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)):

-- Scala: 142 milliseconds
+- Scala: 142 milliseconds on openjdk 25.0.1
-- Kotlin: 73 milliseconds
+- Kotlin: 73 milliseconds on openjdk 25.0.1
-- Clojure: 416 milliseconds
+- Clojure: 416 milliseconds on openjdk 25.0.1
+- [Ballerina](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ballerina#ballerina-aka-jballerina): 454 milliseconds on openjdk 21.0.10 and without using the Java StringBuilder Class (2026-05-07)

 <br/>